 Before you reassemble the bong, rinse each piece thoroughly to make sure you don't have any alcohol left over.
 If you find any residual resin after rinsing, repeat each step until it is flushed out.
 If you have a bong with extra filters or other features that make some areas harder to reach, try using pipe cleaners or cotton swabs.

+Learn how to clean your bong well and you'll protect both your health and your bong.
 Remember, a well-made bong can last a lifetime, but it needs regular maintenance to fully function.
 The more you clean your bong, the less frequently you'll have to deep-clean it.